 Each property has different types of soil, as well as wind ratings depending on their location.
 These affect how the footings of your home need to be built, how deep they need to be, and the necessary strength/bracing of the materials.

-You always need a soil test, footings design and wind rating completed when building a new home.
+You always need a Soil Test (or site classification report), as well as Footings Design and Wind Rating when building a new home.
 Your designer or builder should organise these, with the work to be completed by a geotechnical engineer.
-When building a small home, these will cost you around $800.

 Flat vs Sloping Land